metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

 - `generic_key` (Attributes) GenericKey defines a descriptor entry with a static key and value. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--generic_key))
-- `remote_address` (Map of String) RemoteAddress defines a descriptor entry with a key of 'remote_address'and a value equal to the client's IP address (from x-forwarded-for).
+- `remote_address` (Map of String) RemoteAddress defines a descriptor entry with a key of 'remote_address' and a value equal to the client's IP address (from x-forwarded-for).
-- `request_header` (Attributes) RequestHeader defines a descriptor entry that's populated only ifa given header is present on the request.
-The descriptor key is static,and the descriptor value is equal to the value of the header. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--request_header))
+- `request_header` (Attributes) RequestHeader defines a descriptor entry that's populated only if a given header is present on the request.
+The descriptor key is static, and the descriptor value is equal to the value of the header. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--request_header))
-- `request_header_value_match` (Attributes) RequestHeaderValueMatch defines a descriptor entry that's populatedif the request's headers match a set of 1+ match criteria.
-Thedescriptor key is 'header_match', and the descriptor value is static. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--request_header_value_match))
+- `request_header_value_match` (Attributes) RequestHeaderValueMatch defines a descriptor entry that's populated if the request's headers match a set of 1+ match criteria.
+The descriptor key is 'header_match', and the descriptor value is static. (see [below for nested schema](#nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--request_header_value_match))

 <a id="nestedatt--spec--routes--rate_limit_policy--global--descriptors--entries--generic_key"></a>
 ### Nested Schema for `spec.routes.rate_limit_policy.global.descriptors.entries.generic_key`

 Optional:

 - `key` (String) Key defines the key of the descriptor entry.
-If not set, thekey is set to 'generic_key'.
+If not set, the key is set to 'generic_key'.
 - `value` (String) Value defines the value of the descriptor entry.